There are two possible reasons why you might need to resurface a concrete patio:

 - Properly mixing concrete involves adding water in stages, until the proper consistency is attained.
 In most cases, you will add the water using a garden hose.
 However, if you are resurfacing your concrete patio on a cool day and the surface area that you need to cover is fairly small, you can bring out heated water from your house to speed the setting time.

 - Shovel the new concrete onto the surface, and spread it with your masonry trowel.

 - If your concrete resurfacing needs to be ultra-smooth, run a concrete float over the new surface before it hardens (this is feasible if you treat only one small area at a time).

 - To make your resurfacing more slip-resistant, run a broom across it before it hardens.

 - Drying time is about six hours, at minimum (meaning no one should be allowed to walk on the patio during this time).
 But wait 24 hours before driving a car onto your patio.

 - Temperature is a factor in the curing (drying) process.
 The colder it is outside, the longer it will take for the concrete to dry.

 - Rain is your enemy in this project.
 If rain is in the forecast, cover your concrete patio with a sheet of plastic for at least six hours.
 If rain is projected and it is cold outside, keep it covered for even longer.

 - There is no need to apply a sealant to the surface later.

+One of the key jobs to research as preparation to resurface a concrete patio (or for any project involving concrete) is curing concrete properly.
 You could do everything else right, and yet, if you were to get this one step wrong, your whole project could be ruined.